jazzij/powertoken/background/README.md

     2. Update Fitbit with the new step count `progress * 1000000`.
     3. Add an entry to the `logs` table of the database.

-The two classes used by the application are `WeConnect` and `Fitbit`, which are located in the [weconnect.py](weconnect.py) and [fitbit.py](fitbit.py) files, respectively.
-As might be expected, the `WeConnect` class handles API calls to WEconnect and the `Fitbit` class handles API calls to Fitbit.
+The two modules used by the application are `weconnect` and `fitbit`, which are located in the [weconnect.py](weconnect.py) and [fitbit.py](fitbit.py) files, respectively.
+As might be expected, the `weconnect` class handles API calls to WEconnect and the `fitbit` module handles API calls to Fitbit.

 ## Notes

-Both scripts make use of the models `background.helpers` and `background.models`.
-The `WeConnect` and `Fitbit` classes utilize the functions in [common.py].
+Both scripts make use of the modules `background.helpers` and `background.models`.
+In turn, all the modules rely on `background.db`, which handles the database session.

 If something isn't working, it's probably a path issue.
 Check that your directory structure matches the structure the scripts are expecting.